StevenGin/StevenGin.github.io/_posts/2019-04-25-march-madness.md

 3. Using XGBoost and LightGBM

 These two boosting algorithms are Kaggle staples.
 Choosing to use these was mainly in the interest of getting more familiar with them!
+The final model was primarily an ensemble of these two models.